 She strikes you as supremely confident and very, very alone.
 Her friends and family are a world away and her team is dead.
 She doesn’t even remember any of the people traveling with Cuicatl.
 Whenever you try to reach out, though, she politely but firmly holds her boundaries.

-Oh, and also you all might day in a matter of weeks and she’s involved in a high-stakes political gambit against a trainer who dramatically outclasses her.
+Oh, and also you all might die in a matter of weeks and she’s involved in a high-stakes political gambit against a trainer who dramatically outclasses her.
 So many reasons it would be incredibly stupid to pursue anything now.

 You close the journal.
 This has been pointless.
 You’ve already thought yourself in circles.